Autoparallel/site/content/longform/green_home/green_home_init.md

 For example, I have `green.home` as my TLD for my network.
 I can reach any host on my LAN by `ping $HOSTNAME.green.home` or `ping $HOSTNAME` since every device will know to search within `.green.home` if they connect to this network.

-Specific services I am running I provide their own domain.
+Specific services I am running each get their own domain.
 For example, Proxmox (running on two nodes, remember) I can reach the GUI by a single address `https://proxmox.green.home`.
-Or `https:/omada.green.home` to reach my Omada GUI.
+Or `https://omada.green.home` to reach my Omada GUI.

 CoreDNS runs in the same container as Omada in my case, though that isn't necessary.
 It seemed logical to do so as I'd likely just drop both of these for something better in the future.